hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates/01-where-clause.md

 ```

 To generate our `WHERE` clause, we will need to interpret the contents of the `where` property of the query request.
 To
-see what this will look like, we can find some examples in the snapshots we generated last time:
+see what this will look like, we can find some examples in the query snapshots we generated last time:

 ```JSON
 {